Markets see long fight ahead as ECB battles low inflation expectations

 "Inflation expectations are an important input," said Hermes Investment Management economist Silvia Dall'Angelo.

-"They provide a pull for inflation towards target and because now inflation expectations are no longer consistent with target, it's very hard for the ECB to bring inflation back."
+"They provide a pull for inflation toward target and because now inflation expectations are no longer consistent with target, it's very hard for the ECB to bring inflation back."

 (Reporting by Dhara Ranasinghe, Karin Strohecker, Helen Reid, Sujata Rao; Graphics by Saikat Chatterjee and Sujata Rao; Editing by Mike Dolan and Hugh Lawson)